Battery-Intelligence-Lab/galv/docs/source/FirstTimeQuickSetup.rst

 needs to be approved by an existing account.

 * Refresh the page, and login using the _superuser_ credentials.
-* Once logged in, go to the bottom tab in the menu (Activate Users), and click the button next to your new user account
+* Once logged in, go to the bottom tab in the menu (Approve Users), and click the button next to your new user account
 * Now, click the logout button in the top right, and log back in with your new user account

 **************************************************************************************